 Temperature and Humidity

-The dragon lily can be grown in hardiness zones 5 to 9 and actually prefers cooler summers, despite its tropical appearance.
-However, these plants still need protection in the winter.
-Apply a thick layer of mulch to provide insulation during these cold months.
+The dragon lily can be grown in hardiness zones 7 to 10 but can be grown further north by digging the tuber, overwintering it indoors., and planting outside in the spring.
+However, even in hardy zones, these plants still need protection in the winter.
+Apply a thick layer of mulch to provide insulation during colder months.
 Because the dragon lily likes damp soil and can be naturally found near water sources, it does well with humidity.